List of active duty United States four-star officers: Appointment

-Four-star grades go hand-in-hand with the positions of office they are linked to, so these ranks are temporary.
-Officers may only achieve four-star grade if they are appointed to positions of office that require and/or allow the officer to hold such a rank.
+Four-star rank and grade are temporary in nature; officers may only achieve four stars if they are appointed to positions that require or allow the officer to hold the rank.
 Their rank expires with the expiration of their term of office, which is usually set by statute.
-Four-star officers are nominated for appointment by the president from any eligible officers holding a one-star grade or above, who also meets the other requirements for the position, under the advice and/or suggestion of their respective executive department secretary, service secretary, and if applicable the joint chiefs.
-The nominee must be confirmed via majority by the Senate before the appointee can take office and thus assume the rank.
-The Senate (normally in committee) may hold hearings to consider any nominee for appointment or reappointment to four-star grade, but usually only convene for nominations of the chairman of the Joint Chiefs of Staff, vice chairman, service chiefs, unified combatant commanders, and the commander of U.S. Forces Korea.
+Four-star officers are nominated for appointment by the president from any eligible officers holding a one-star rank or above, who also meets the other requirements for the position, under the advice or suggestion of their respective executive department secretary, service secretary, and if applicable the Joint Chiefs.
+The nominee must be confirmed via majority by the Senate before they can take office and thus assume the rank.
+The Senate, normally in committee, may hold hearings to consider any nominee for appointment or reappointment to four-star rank, but usually only convene for nominations of the chairman of the Joint Chiefs of Staff, vice chairman, service chiefs, the chief of the National Guard Bureau, unified combatant commanders, and the commander of U.S. Forces Korea.

 It is extremely unusual for a four-star nominee to draw even token opposition in a Senate vote, either in committee or on the floor, because the administration usually withdraws or declines to submit nominations that draw controversy before or during the confirmation process.